A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Convergent approximations to the stationary distribution vector of an essential -matrix

+\begin{REM} The vector $\vc{\pi}_n$ in Assumption~\ref{assumpt-appendix} is redefined here and thus is completely different from ``$\vc{\pi}_n$" used as the subvector of $\vc{\pi}$ in the body of this paper. \end{REM}

-Under Assumption~\ref{assumpt-appendix}, we first show Lemma~\ref{lem-appen-02} and then present Theorem~\ref{thm-appen-03} below, the main result of this subsection.
-These results are the $Q$-matrix-versions of Lemma~2.1 and Corollary~2.2 in Wolf~\cite{Wolf80} for stochastic matrices. \begin{hm-lem} Suppose that Assumption~\ref{assumpt-appendix} holds.
-Fix $j_0 \in \bbS$ arbitrarily, and let $\bbH$ denote an infinite subset of $\bbZ_+$ such that $\{\pi_n(j_0):n\in\bbH\}$ is a convergent subsequence of $\{\pi_n(j_0):n\in\bbZ_+\}$ and
+Under Assumption~\ref{assumpt-appendix}, we have the next lemma, which is used to prove the theorem of this subsection. \begin{LEM} Suppose that Assumption~\ref{assumpt-appendix} holds.
+Fix $j_0 \in \bbS$ arbitrarily, and let $\bbH$ denote an infinite subset of $\bbZ_+$ such that $\{\pi_n(j_0);n\in\bbH\}$ converges to some $\alpha \in [0,\infty)$, that is,